 Orchard of Chinese Oranges

-Though in Israel they are referred as Chinese oranges, in other countries they are known as Kumquat.
+Though in Israel, they are referred to as Chinese oranges, in other countries, they are known as Kumquat.

 The Orchard of Chinese Oranges: Did you know that all of the orchards from the Sharon area were moved to the Negev?
 You will make Hawaiian style necklaces from Chinese oranges!

 Kumquats are the size of big grapes, and you eat them the same way.
 In other words, you do not peel them like oranges.

 Though Kumquat jams are very popular, you can eat them fresh.
 And they taste similar to oranges.